Victoria De Durango Durango, Mexico Travel Guide

 No major sites within city limits.
 Zona Arqueológica La Ferrería, just outside, displays remnants of a pre-Hispanic settlement.

 The Historic Center, with its colonial and neoclassical architecture, includes The palace of Escárzaga and Palacio del Conde de Súchil.
-Explore its avenues for a cohesive historical experience.
+Explore its avenues for a cohesive a journey into the past.

-Cathedral Basilica of Durango, Templo de San Juanita de los Lagos (local pilgrimage), and Templo de Analco (one of the oldest churches).
+Cathedral The basilica of Durango, Templo de San Juanita de los Lagos (local pilgrimage), and Templo de Analco (one of the oldest churches).

 Monument to Francisco Villa, Monumento a la Bandera, and various statues honoring historical figures and events throughout the city.